Himeshika-Ab/LunchBuddies/README.md

 # LunchBuddies
-LunchBuddies is able to list the lunch buddies and ping them via sms.
+LunchBuddies is android application which is able to list the lunch buddies and ping them via sms.
+IT16067134